cfolino/bookstack_docs/virtual-machines/pages/82_ansible-control-node-patching.md

 ---

+## Purpose

-This page documents the **patching and reboot workflow for the Ansible control node itself**.
-The control node is treated as **automation infrastructure**, and its maintenance is handled differently from all other systems.
+This page documents the **patching and reboot workflow for the Ansible control node**.

-Because this node orchestrates every other workflow, it is **always patched last** and never while automation jobs are actively running.
+The Ansible control node is treated as **automation control-plane infrastructure**, not a general-purpose system.
+Because it orchestrates patching, reboots, backups, and configuration changes across the environment, it is patched **last**, **in isolation**, and with **maximum observability**.

+Loss or instability of this node would interrupt all automation, so this workflow prioritizes **safety, state capture, and controlled reboot behavior**.

 ---